ro-msg-aws-training/resources/src/iac/index.md

 When you interact with the cloud providers for the first time, you will most likely use the web interface to provision and setup the infrastructure (e.g. launch a VM).
 This is a good option at the beginning since it helps you to get used to the available services and what options they offer (e.g. you see a nice list with the available AMIs and instance types when launching an EC2 instance).

-While it might be fun for the first few times, it will become just some other repetitive and time-consuming task (and overhead) as the time goes by.
+While it might be fun for the first few times, it will become just some other repetitive and time-consuming task (and overhead) as time goes by.
 Additionally, manual work always imposes the risk of human error (we might forget to tick some checkbox or miss-click some instance type).
 Large projects can quickly add up to tens of thousands of infrastructure resources that have to be configured and provisioned.

 These issues can be addressed by being able to declare/write the infrastructure in some text files and have cloud platforms interpret the files and automatically setup the required infrastructure for us or, in other words, infrastructure as code.